kyesh/on-target-analysis-for-ynab/docs/SYSTEM_ARCHITECTURE.md

 ## Architecture Overview

-The YNAB Off-Target Assignment Analysis application follows a modern, secure web application architecture using Next.js with OAuth 2.0 authentication, client-side data processing, privacy-first analytics, and cloud-native deployment.
+The On Target Analysis for YNAB application follows a modern, secure web application architecture using Next.js with OAuth 2.0 authentication, client-side data processing, privacy-first analytics, and cloud-native deployment.
 The architecture prioritizes security, operational simplicity, and user privacy while maintaining high performance and reliability.

 ## High-Level Architecture